glytching/dragoman/docs/monitoring.md

 If all of the configured health checks are _healthy_ this endpoint will return a `200` status, otherwise it will return a `500` status.

-### Using JVisualVM
+#### Using JVisualVM

 Dragoman is JMX aware, so you can connect to it using [JVisualVM](https://visualvm.github.io/).
 This tool provides a useful Monitor view showing CPU, heap and thread usage.
 For example:

 <img src="assets/images/jvisualvm-monitor.png" alt="JVisualVM Monitor"/>

-### Using Jolokia and Hawtio
+#### Using Jolokia and Hawtio

 [Jolokia](https://jolokia.org/) is a JMX-HTTP bridge giving an alternative to JSR-160 JMX clients.
 [Hawtio](http://hawt.io/) is a modular web console which can consume data exposed by Jolokia.

-Dragoman embeds a Jolokia agent running on the port defined by the `jolokia.port` property in [application.properties](../src/main/resources/application.properties).
-If the `jolokia.enabled` property is `true' (that is its default value) then this agent will be started when Dragoman is started.
+Dragoman embeds a Jolokia agent running on the port defined by the `jolokia.port` property in `application.properties`.
+If the `jolokia.enabled` property is `true' (this is its default value) then this agent will be started when Dragoman is started.

 You can confirm that this agent is running by: